 The DSCSA was created because states used to have many different requirements for pharmaceutical drug tracing.
 Manufacturers, wholesalers, and pharmacies lobbied the federal government to create one standard that everyone could follow.
 This became the DSCSA.

 Although the FDA enacted the DSCSA in 2013, it has given distributors, dispensers, and manufacturers 10 years to fully implement the federal regulations for unit traceability.
-That deadline is coming up in November 2023.
+That deadline is coming up November 27, 2024.

 Who does the DSCSA impact?

 The DSCSA impacts all authorized trading partners.
 This includes manufacturers, dispensers, repackagers, and wholesale distributors.